 vizier-pem agents use memory for two main purposes:

-- Collecting telemetry data: tracing application traffic or CPU profiles, amongst other.
+- Collecting telemetry data: tracing application traffic or CPU profiles, amongst others.
 Those values must be stored in memory somewhere, as they're processed.

-- Short-term storage of telemetry data: before it's stored in New Relic.
+- Short-term storage of telemetry data: to power troubleshooting via the Live debugging with Pixie tab and as a temporary storage location for a subset of the telemetry data before it's stored in New Relic.

 vizier-pem pods have a